ICU Topics > Common Medications

 Adverse side effects: electrolyte imbalances, Metabolic acidosis, Acute kidney injury (AKI), Coagulopathies, Hypotension

-Immunoglobulin Infusion
+Immunoglobulin Infusion (IVIG)

-Basic Purpose: Provides antibodies
+Purpose: Provides antibodies to support immune function.

 Common Examples: IVIG

-Common Examples: Morphine, Fentanyl, Hydromorphone, Oxycodone, Methadone
+Common Examples: Morphine, Fentanyl, Hydromorphone (Dilaudid), Oxycodone, Methadone

 -